The Remarkable Gardens of Cornwall

 Smits approached the Millennium Commission, an agency in the United Kingdom that provided funding for projects to commemorate the turn of the century.
 His idea was approved and Smits began building in 1998, while simultaneously raising 50% of the matching funds required in order to receive his Millennium grant.
 His vision included two enormous Biomes – giant bubble domes – that would house a Rainforest garden and a Mediterranean garden.
 On the day I visited, from a distance the Biomes looked like small upside-down bowls covered in bubble wrap.
 Closer, however, their enormity became apparent.
 Each is large enough to hold the Tower of London and the Guinness Book of Records declares them to be the biggest conservatories in the world.

 The Biomes are home to more than a million plants that represent nearly 4,000 species, many of which were grown from seed in the Eden Project’s nursery.
 I strolled through the Rainforest Biome on the Canopy Walkway, which gave me a birds-eye view from treetop level while learning why rainforests are so special from educational displays stationed along the path.
 If I had any remaining doubts about the magnitude of the Biome, I needed only to look up to “The Nest,” a small platform at the top of the dome, which from my perspective on the walkway was little more than a speck.
 When my clothing began to cling to me in the steamy environment, I made my way to the Mediterranean Biome to stroll through beds of kaleidoscopic tulips.
-Today the Eden Project is more than just a garden.
+Today the Eden Project is more than just one of the most beautiful gardens in the world.
 The venue has hosted arts and music events, works in tandem with schools to create learning experiences for students, and sponsors programs to educate businesses and individuals about environmental issues and sustainable living.

 The Eden Project was not the first Cornwall undertaking for developer Tim Smits.
 In 1990 he discovered the derelict gardens at the Heligan estate, which had been the seat of the Tremayne family for more than 400 years.
 At the end of the 19th century, the 1,000+ acre estate included a Japanese garden, a Sundial garden described as “the finest herbaceous boarder in England,” and an Italian garden, however the onset of World War One sounded its death knell.
 Shortly after England declared war on Germany, all the young Cornish men were loaded aboard ships and sent to the front lines.
 Lacking men to perform heavy labor, the estate fell into disrepair and when the Tremayne family could no longer maintain Heligan House, it was converted to a Convalescence Hospital for Officers.
 After the war it was rented out to various tenants, including the U.S. military, which used it as a base for troops during WWII.
 Eventually it was converted to apartments and sold off in 1973-74, where it languished until Smits and a descendant of the Tremayne family decided to rescue it.